core-wg/oscore/draft-ietf-core-object-security.md

 An endpoint may free up memory by not storing the Common IV, Sender Key, and Recipient Key, deriving them from the Master Key and Master Salt when needed.
 Alternatively, an endpoint may free up memory by not storing the Master Secret and Master Salt after the other parameters have been derived.

 Endpoints MAY operate in either or both roles as client and server and use the same security context for those roles.
-Indpendent of being client or server, the endpoint protects messages to send using its Sender Context, and verifies messages received using its Recipient Context.
+Independent of being client or server, the endpoint protects messages to send using its Sender Context, and verifies messages received using its Recipient Context.
 The endpoints MUST NOT change the Sender/Recipient ID when changing roles.
 In other words, changing the roles does not change the set of keys to be used.

 ## Establishment of Security Context Parameters {#context-derivation}